FakeFBI/DoS-Framework/README.md

 <code>git clone https://github.com/FakeFBI/DoS-Framework.git</code>

 To run it, you should install "Term::ANSIScreen" perl module and "requests" Python 2 module.
 You can install them by executing the scripts in "installation-scripts" directory. (e.g. for Fedora GNU/Linux: <code>./fedora-install.sh</code>).
-Then execute by typing <code>perl execme.pl</code> or <code>./execme.pl</code>
+Then, execute by typing <code>perl execme.pl</code> or <code>./execme.pl</code> using <code>chmod +x execme.pl</code>

 If there's no available package for "requests" Python 2 module, you can install it by typing <code>pip install requests</code>.